‘How long do goldfish live?’ is a great question with a very surprising answer!

 We also find out:

-- The variation in lifespan of different types of goldfish
+- How long different types of goldfish live

-- How long goldfish live in various scenarios (including out of water!)
+- How long goldfish live in different conditions (including out of water!)

-- And we reveal the results of our goldfish lifespan survey…
+- The results of our BIG goldfish lifespan survey

 But how long do most goldfish live?

 In order to live a long time, pet goldfish need to be cared for properly.
-Sadly, most goldfish are not cared for properly, and don’t live anywhere close to a full goldfish lifespan.
+Sadly, most goldfish are not cared for properly.
+Therefore, most goldfish don’t live anywhere close to their full potential lifespan.